prajwalnl/aks_deploy/README.md

 3. Create an Azure container registry (ACR) and AKS cluster in an existing resource group.

-4. Build a docker image and push it to DockerHub and Azure container registry.
+4. Build a docker image and push it to Azure container registry.

 5. Deploy to azure AKS cluster.